Sepulveda Boulevard: Public transportation

-Public transit along Sepulveda Boulevard is provided by several different bus lines.
+Public transit along Sepulveda Boulevard is provided by several bus lines.
 The north-south part provides bus service in the San Fernando Valley by Metro Local line 234, through the Sepulveda Pass by Metro Rapid line 761, through West Los Angeles, Culver City and LAX by Culver City Transit Line 6 and Rapid 6, and from LAX onwards by Metro Local line 232.
 The west-east portion of Sepulveda Boulevard provides bus service by Torrance Transit line 7.
 Metro Rail has a station at Exposition Blvd on the E Line while Metro Busway has a station of the same name on the G Line.
-The A Line has a station in Long Beach at Long Beach Blvd within Willow Street.
+The A Line has a station in Long Beach at Long Beach Blvd within Willow Street, which is a section of the same road as Sepulveda after its terminus.
+A large portion of the boulevard is set to be served by the Sepulveda Transit Corridor which will include the Sepulveda Pass.